mr-ws22/website/README.md

 Welcome to our course Market Research!

 This online book contains content and information for the semester.
-Note that the course schedule will be updated as the semester progresses.

 ---